 Modeling and Machine Learning Case Questions

-Modeling case studies are more varied and designed around developing some sort of insight into building models around business problems.
+Machine learning case questions assess your ability to build models to solve business problems.
 These questions can range from applying machine learning to solve a specific case scenario to assessing the validity of a hypothetical existing model.
 The modeling case study requires a candidate to evaluate and explain any certain part of the model building process.

-Describe how you would build a model to predict Uber ETAs after a rider requests a ride
+Q1.
+Describe how you would build a model to predict Uber ETAs after a rider requests a ride.

-Many times this can be scoped down into specific portion of the model building process.
+Common case study problems like this are designed to explain how you build a model.
+Many times this can be scoped down to specific parts of the model building process.
 For example taking the example above, we could break it up to:

 How would you evaluate the predictions of an Uber ETA model?

 What features would you use to predict the Uber ETA for ride requests?

 Our recommended framework breaks down a modeling and machine learning case study to individual steps in order to tackle each one thoroughly.
 In each full modeling case study, you'll want to go over:

 - Evaluation Metrics